-Having a pet be part of your wedding may be a relatively new thing, but plenty of photographers have already been involved in some hairy situations.
+Having a pet involved in your wedding festivities may sound like a fun but plenty of photographers have been involved in some hairy situations.

 One couple wanted a menagerie of animals included in their outdoor ceremony.
 But getting them all in place was harder than anticipated.